exo-cortex/game_of_life_rust/README.md

 Cargo's `build` command compiles the project and puts it into a `target` directory.
 The release version gets put into `target/release`, the normal version (without `--release`) is put into `target/debug`.
 Those binaries can be run directly as well.

-_What does_ `-- animate` mean?_
-`--` gives any command line arguments after it to the binary `animate` is a flag that tells the program to do the animation.

 ## Basic Rust usage
 `Cargo.toml` is the package's configuration file.
 Here the name of the project, dependencies and build options are specified.